AI-and-Blockchain/S24_Spam_Detector/ML/README.md

 - how to train:
     python main.py

-- how to do testing on testset: python testing.py
+- how to do testing on testing set in python environment: python testing.py

 - how to make ML model interact with smart contract: